rwedzony/employee-management-system-f/README.md

   <img src="https://github.com/rwedzony/EmployeeManagementSystem_Front/blob/master/src/assets/img/tasks_list.png">
 </p>

 Admin can assign task to employee, edit task, and change task status from "DONE" to "NEW" as well as unassign.
-As Task and Employee are in 1:M relationship, deleting particular empolyee indicates that all of his tasks become automatically unassigned.
+As tasks and employees are stored in DB in 1:n relationship, deleting particular empolyee indicates that all of his tasks become automatically unassigned.

 There is also Dashboard card in for admin: